sayabasu/Soulstone/README.md

 ```

 ## Running with Docker
-The repository includes Docker images for the client and server.
+The repository includes Docker images for the client, server, and a local PostgreSQL instance.
 Docker Compose loads environment values
 from `.env.example` in the repository root.

 ```bash